 The anglers in Oconto, WI caught a total of 336 walleyes weighing a total 1188-01 lbs. during the event.
 The big fish of the event was caught on day-two of the tournament by Kaiden Dorris and Mark Schoning and weighed 9-12 lbs.

-Under the umbrella of The Walleye Federation (TWF), the Bass Pro Shops and Cabela’s Masters Walleye Circuit is North America’s longest-running and undisputed leader in team walleye tournaments and as an inductee into the freshwater fishing hall of fame, has set the standard for competitive walleye fishing for the past 38 years and has directly donated hundreds of thousands and helped raise millions of dollars to support walleye & conservation programs nationwide.
+Under the umbrella of The Walleye Federation (TWF), the Bass Pro Shops and Cabela’s Masters Walleye Circuit is North America’s longest-running and undisputed leader in team walleye tournaments and as an inductee into the Freshwater Fishing Hall of Fame, has set the standard for competitive walleye fishing for 38 years.
 The MWC is open to walleye anglers from all walks of life.
-The 2022 schedule includes seven qualifiers in six states, plus a berth into the 2023 Bass Pro Shops and Cabela’s MWC World Walleye Championship in South Dakota on Lake Sharpe.
+The 2023 schedule includes seven qualifiers in six states, plus the 2023 Bass Pro Shops and Cabela’s MWC World Walleye Championship in South Dakota on Lake Sharpe.
 Visit masterswalleyecircuit.com for full details.

-Bass Pro Shops & Cabela’s – The World’s Foremost Outfitters, are in their 21th season as title sponsor of the Masters Walleye Circuit.
-Official sponsors include: Lowe Equipment Attachments, Lowrance Electronics, Mercury Marine, Ranger Boats.
-Associate sponsors include: The Walleye Federation, Church Tackle, FishLab, Okuma, Power-Pole and T-H Marine.
+Bass Pro Shops & Cabela’s – The World’s Foremost Outfitters, are in their 21st season as title sponsor of the Masters Walleye Circuit.
+Official sponsors include: Lowe Equipment Attachments, Lowrance Electronics, Mercury Marine, and Ranger Boats.
+Associate sponsors include: The Walleye Federation, Church Tackle, FishLab, Okuma, Power-Pole, and T-H Marine.
 For more information, email firstname.lastname@example.org, or call (580) 765-9031.